-Radon gas was not high on the radar of builders and home owners over the last few decades, but as it is the second leading cause of lung cancer (after smoking), it is quickly becoming a household term.
+Radon gas was not high on the radar of builders and home owners over the last few decades, but as it is the second leading cause of lung cancer (after smoking) in the USA & Canada, it is quickly becoming a household term.
 Many newer homes will have radon barriers and vents but the question remains of how to deal with high levels of radon in existing homes with no mitigation system in place.
 We will outline solutions on a case-by-case basis, with different options available for different foundation and basement situations.
 If you just found out you have high radon, don’t panic; there is virtually always a way to fix it.

-If you get a high reading in the air, the next logical step is to determine the source, so first have your water checked to see if that is the problem; read more here.
+If you get a high reading in the air, the next logical step is to determine the source, so first check your water for radon to see if that is the problem; read more here.

 New homes often have ‘passive’ systems (a simple 4 inch pipe from below the slab to the exterior), though they have limited effectiveness as there is rarely enough stack pressure to draw up soil gas.
 They are still good to have, mostly because they can be adapted to include a fan to draw air if radon levels turn out to be high.